AscendNTNU/ros-workshop/README.md

 3. What happens if we start the perception node before starting roscore?

 4. Restart the perception node and use the same process to start `control.py` in a new terminal.
-Be aware that the control node will finish quickly and this is fine.
-We'll come back to this later.

 5. We will also start the AI systems, which were written in python.
 Run
 ```